MockbaTheBorg/RunCPM/readme.md

 ## SdFat library change

-A modification is needed on the SdFatConfig.h file (line 78 as if version 2.0.2) changing:<br>
+A modification is needed on the SdFatConfig.h file (line 78 as of version 2.0.2) changing:<br>
 ```#define SDFAT_FILE_TYPE 3```<br>
 to<br>
 ```#define SDFAT_FILE_TYPE 1```<br>